pwilmart/Sea_lion_urine_SpC/README.md

 protein_summary_9.txt|1|Redundant proteins with basic parsimony grouped_peptide_summary_9.txt|1|Peptides associated with grouped proteins grouped_protein_summary_9.txt|1|Non-redundant proteins with extended parsimony

+The `PAW_results.log` file has the protein inference details.
+The `PAW_protein_grouper.log` file has the extended parsimony grouping details.

 The detailed PSM-level reports have search scores, masses, etc. for each PSM associated with the final parsimonious protein list (it is not all PSMs - those are in the filtered files folder which is not in the repository).